 Pupils will understand the importance of being active and looking after themselves.
 They will learn that a variety of food is needed in the diet because different foods contain different substances that are needed for health.
 They will learn that all food and drink provide nutrients and understand that energy is provided by the different nutrients groups.

-In Outdoor learning the pupils will be outside in the woodland area having a hands-on opportunity to learn about the natural environment through directed tasks and play.
+The pupils working in Forest School will be outside in the woodland area having a hands-on opportunity to learn about the natural environment through directed tasks and exploration.
 They will be guided to use their own initiative to solve problems and cooperate with others.
 The students will be given a large amount of freedom in their learning.